 Source Pathway Receptor Severity Likelihood Potential Risk Discussion NAPL and TPH, VOC, SVOC and PCB concentrations in soils Permeation of LAB NAPL through plastic water supply pipes.
 Site users in a commercial/low to high density residential with plant uptake scenario.
 Medium Unlikely Low Public water mains likely to be present in the vicinity of the leak, servicing commercial and residential properties have the potential to be impacted.
-With respect to LABs, the WHO drinking water guideline (DWG) for the relevant aromatic fraction3 is 0.09 mg/l and as the solubility limit of LAB is 0.041 mg/L (OECD) i.e. less than the DWG, LAB cannot dissolve into the water supply above this level.
+With respect to LABs, the WHO drinking water guideline (DWG) for the relevant aromatic fraction 2 is 0.09 mg/l and as the solubility limit of LAB is 0.041 mg/L (OECD) i.e. less than the DWG, LAB cannot dissolve into the water supply above this level.
 Furthermore, water will be moving rapidly in the pipe under pressurised conditions making it unlikely to reach the solubility limit.
 In respect of the potential presence of mineral oil, the aqueous solubility of the known product used (Masse 106) is stated on the SDS as "negligible".
 It is unclear what this means in the context of dissolution of components from a NAPL.
 ESB has consulted with Irish Water (statutory body responsible for water supply) regarding the potential risk for cable fluid present in the vicinity of water supply pipes.
 Following review of their records, AECOM understands that Irish Water do not have concerns regarding impact of water supplies from cable fluid leaks.
 It is therefore considered that the potential risk of a pollutant linkage being present is low.
 As a precaution, investigation works should be carried out as part of future assessment works to further assess this source-pathway-receptor linkage.
 NAPL and TPH, VOC, SVOC and PCB concentrations in soils Migration of potential contaminants along preferential flow pathways such as underground services and permeable backfill around the electricity cable.
-Nearby surface water bodies including the Rivers Camac, Poddle and Liffey and the Grand Canal.
-Medium Unlikely Low It is understood that the leak at this location was repaired in June 2014.
-Given that the nearest surface water body is relatively distant from the site (650 m) and that there has been no reported evidence of impact or incidents of cable fluid release, it is likely that NAPL released from the cable has stabilised over the 5-year period since the leak was repaired and risk to surface water bodies is low.
+Nearby surface water bodies including the River Camac and the Grand Canal.
+Medium Unlikely Low It is understood that the leak at this location was repaired in November 2009.
+Given that there has been no reported evidence of impact or incidents of cable fluid release in nearby surface water bodies, it is likely that NAPL released from the cable has stabilised over the 10-year period since the leak was repaired and risk to surface water bodies is low.
 NAPL and TPH, VOC, SVOC and PCB concentrations in soils Migration of potential contaminants along preferential flow pathways such as underground services and permeable backfill around the electricity cable, and consequently vapour inhalation and / or ingestion, dermal contact.
 Site users in a commercial/low to high density residential with plant uptake scenario.
 Medium Low Likelihood Low / Moderate Likely to be a high concentration of services present in the vicinity of the leak given the urban setting.
 If the soil / made ground around the leak is generally clay, the leaking fluid will likely have migrated mainly along any permeable backfill around the cable.
 The cable fluids used are likely to absorb strongly to aquifer materials (made ground and clay), consequently the potential for migration over significant distances is considered to be low to moderate.
 Further assessment would be required to fully evaluate this potential risk.